-The Code published in the Government Gazette has the force of law.
+The Code most recently published in the Government Gazette has the force of law.

-Real estate licensees and sales representatives (including property managers) must comply with the REBA Code - it is a condition of holding a licence.
-Failure to comply with the Code is a breach of s.101 of the REBA Act.
-This is proper cause for disciplinary action against an agent or sales representative.
+Real estate licensees and sales representatives, including property managers, must comply with it.
+Failure to comply with the Code is a cause for disciplinary action against an agent or property manager under Pt VII of the REBA Act.

-The conduct of unregistered / unlicensed agency employees can also cause breaches of the REBA Act - the Agent is however liable for such breaches as the Code does not apply to general staff.
+The conduct of unregistered / unlicensed agency employees can also cause breaches of the REBA Act - the licensee is liable for such breaches within the agency.

-Review of the Code
+Review of the Code of Conduct